RafaelLimaSouza/Authenticate-Service/README.md

 ### How do it work?

 - The app run into a docker container because is compatible in any environment (Windows or Linux).
-- In the BackEnd has NodeJS controling workflow.
+- In the BackEnd has NodeJS controlling workflow.

 ### Step-to-Step for running